Find out if your business is eligible to apply for workers through the FNQ DAMA

 This may mean that the TSS subclass 482 visas holder’s salary will need to be reviewed and increased in line with changes to the market rate.

 Your sponsorship obligations are ongoing.
-Serious penalties and administrative sanctions will apply if your business has breached any obligations in relation to the subclass 482 visa holders it employs.
+Serious penalties and administrative sanctions apply if your business has breached any obligations in relation to the subclass 482 visa holders it employs.

 Department of Home Affairs - Adverse Information

 Department of Home Affairs - Standard Business Sponsor

 Department of Home Affairs - Labour Market Testing